 Banker Middle East interviews Wael Salem, CEO, of Tradeoscocio.
-Here is the full interview which can also be found here.

 From your point of view, what are the current trends in trading and brokerage?